-Summer Bean Soup “Porotos con Mazamorra” scream Chilean summer: when the country is bursting with crops of corn, tomatoes, beans, and everything is sweet and full of flavor.
+Summer Bean Soup “Porotos con Mazamorra” screams Chilean summer: when the country is bursting with crops of corn, tomatoes, and beans, and everything is sweet and full of flavor.
 This soup is vegetarian.
-Some people will top the soup with a braised chorizo, but most people will eat it just like this, topped with a spoon of a mixture of lard or oil with sweet paprika.
+Some people will top the soup with a braised chorizo, but most people will eat it just like this, topped with a spoon of a lard mixture or oil with sweet paprika.

 Tips for doing this soup outside Chile: I used chopped frozen corn without problems (get the whole kernel, not the sweet varieties).
-Buy sweet basil, the Thai (more purple) has an anise flavor that it doesn’t work.
-For the beans, I used fresh frozen speckled butter beans, you can use cranberry beans, which I have seen here in the US at Farmer Markets and they are similar to our Granados, or great northern beans or lima beans.
+Buy sweet basil.
+The Thai (more purple) has an anise flavor that doesn’t work.
+I used fresh, frozen, speckled butter beans for the beans. you can use cranberry beans, which I have seen here in the US at Farmer Markets, and they are similar to our Granados, great northern beans, or lima beans.
 Rancho Gordo is my favorite brand.
 Canned white beans are a suitable replacement, too.

 - 750 grams of beans, I used speckled butter beans, shelled (without pods)